bneijt/crabtree/README.md

-Crabtree: Technically it's Geneology
+Crabtree: Technically it's Genealogy
 ==========================

-Geneology software written in Rust.
+Genealogy software written in Rust with flat data files in TOML format.

 Add people in toml format in the `data` folder.